 The next 10-15 years in particular are critical in order to stop global warming.
 Ambitious climate goals necessitate substantial public and private sector investments to achieve the green and digital transitions.
 International and national regulations strive to make climate friendly investments more attractive.
 However, their full realisation takes time.

 During its February 2020 climate summit, the Finnish Government announced plans to form a Climate Fund based on the Finnish State Development Company Vake.
-The Fund focuses on combating climate change, boosting low-carbon industry and promoting digitalisation.
+The company focuses on combating climate change, boosting low-carbon industry and promoting digitalisation.
 As a government tool, the Climate Fund contributes to boosting the necessary additional investments in order to achieve carbon neutrality.

 The Climate Fund’s mission is to decrease the carbon footprint and strengthen the carbon handprint